Use LLM evaluation tools¶

 If many LLM blueprints are included in the metric aggregation request, aggregated metrics are computed sequentially, blueprint-by-blueprint.

-In addition, click Current configuration to compare only those metrics sharing the configuration currently displayed in the LLM tab of the Configuration sidebar.
+In addition, click Current configuration to compare only those metrics calculated for the blueprint configuration currently defined in the LLM tab of the Configuration sidebar.

 View related assets